BridgesLab/PrecisionNutrition/Meta Analysis/Searching and Screening/Calcium-Cholesterol/README.md

 ## Initial Screening of Manuscripts

 Following the search strategy described in the [PROSPERO documentation](../../PROSPERO%20Registration/Calcium-Cholesterol/search_strategy.md).
+Searches were done on PubMed, EMBASE, Cochrane (CENTRAL, and CINAHL), and Web of Science with bib files saved.
+These were imported into Zotero (XXX total references) and de-duplicated to YYY references.

+### Raw Files

+- PubMed: pubmed-serumcalci-set
+- EMBASE: records.ris

 Notes: